-We believe that our RTS remains a valid strategy reflecting closely Government's aspirations in its Economic Strategy as revised in November 2011.
-HITRANS is confident that its Strategy is in line with Local, Regional and National aspirations for the HITRANS area.
+We believe that our RTS remains a valid strategy reflecting closely the Scottish Government's Economic Strategy.
+HITRANS is confident that our Strategy is in line with Local, Regional and National aspirations for the HITRANS area.

-In reviewing the draft Strategy before submission and revising and subsequently updating the associated delivery plan in the light of national and local resource commitments available to support its delivery and the new funding mechanism for delivery of capital projects and service improvements, we have made the necessary adjustments to the RTS package to ensure it provides a prioritised approach to investment while still meeting the realistic aspirations of the constituent Councils, Community Planning Partners and transport service providers.
+In reviewing the draft Strategy before submission and revising and subsequently updating the associated delivery plan in the light of national subsequently updating the associated delivery plan in the light of national and local resource commitments available to support its delivery and the new funding mechanism for delivery of capital projects and service improvements, we have made the necessary adjustments to the RTS package to ensure it provides a prioritised approach to investment while still meeting the realistic aspirations of the constituent Councils, Community Planning Partners and transport service providers.
 Councils continue to have to revise their Capital and Revenue Programmes in light of reducing funding availability and developing Single Outcome Agreements and as a result have been unable to commit to the specific investment proposals of the draft RTS Delivery Plan.
 This Plan still remains HITRANS aspiration and we will complete our review of its content during 2013/2014, taking account of the output from the Government's Infrastructure Investment Plan which sets the national transport investment priorities until 2030, and Councils revised Capital Programme commitments.